- Rahner, Karl

 In his teaching (at Innsbruck, Munich, & Münster) and writing over nearly 50 years, he re-did the long tradition of Catholic theology in a way that required much of his listeners and readers intellectually, but still "spoke" to their hearts and touched their existential reality and need.
 He was a poet in his own unique style of prose.

 He was a commanding theological presence at Vatican II (1962-65).
-And reading his works as they were gradually translated into English after the Council was for many in this country to understand what had prepared the way for that great revolution in official Catholic theological thinking.
+And for many in this country reading his works as they were translated into English after the Council enabled them to recognize him as the source of many of the Council's ideas, one who had prepared the way for that great revolution in official Catholic theological thinking.

 See "Martyrs of the UCA"